alexandru-savinov/BalancedNewsGo/memory-bank/productContext.md

 These features enable developers and testers to **quickly identify issues, understand model outputs, and iterate on prompts, parsing, and aggregation logic** with minimal friction.

----

-## [2025-04-13 17:22:55] - Added comprehensive Postman-based rescoring workflow test plan

-A detailed Postman testing strategy for the article manual scoring (rescoring) workflow has been developed and saved to `memory-bank/postman_rescoring_test_plan.md`.
-This plan covers test case design, environment setup, data preparation, request sequencing, response validation, edge case handling, expected outcomes, and automation.
-It enables robust, repeatable, and automated validation of the rescoring workflow for the Go backend API.